qubekit/QUBEKit_examples/README.md

 ## Demonstration day

 This folder contains all of the files used during the Newcastle PGR conference live density prediction demo.
-We also have a notebook on to recreate the results.
+We also have a notebook on how to recreate the results.

 ## Protein examples